www.cartridge-corner.com

 (E Remington: 1870-1890.
 Remington 1890-1911 then Combined with UMC to form

 REM-UMC from 1911-1934.
 1934 Dupont buys out Rem-UMC & Peters to form Remington Arms Co.
-Remington went bankrupt in 2020 and the name was purchased by Vista Outdoors, ATK's ammunition company line which owns Federal, Blazer, Speer, CCi, Estate cartridge Co., Hevi-Shot, RCBS and others )
+Remington went bankrupt in 2020 and the name was purchased by Vista Outdoors, ATK's ammunition company line which owns Federal, Blazer, Speer, CCi, Estate cartridge Co., Hevi-Shot, RCBS and others.
+As of 2023 the Sporting division of ATK has been sold to a Czech company called Czechoslovak Group a.s.
+(CSG), Prague, Czechia.

 Link to Pictures of Rem-UMC & Remington Headstamps